avinash-chouhan/seg-mentor/README.md

 </div>

 ```
-purple shading - cars (segmented with GoogleNet-FCN).
-Groovy psychedelic car - it's cool failure mode.
+purple shading - cars (segmented with GoogleNet-FCN). <br>Groovy psychedelic car - it's cool failure mode.
 We think is reflects the lack of images of car from above in the dataset.
 ```

 We embrace the Tensorflow framework and specifically the tf-slim API (and associated pre-trained classification nets),